outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

    # emerge -av fcitx fcitx-rime fcitx-configtool
    ```

-   *table* USE will draw several built-in input methods (i.e. Wubi) which fail to meet my requirement. *rime* will be installed instead.
+   1. *table* USE will draw several built-in input methods (i.e. Wubi) which fail to meet my requirement. *fcitx-rime* will be installed instead.
+   2. I have disabled the QT globally.
+So no *qt4* or *qt5* USE.
+   3. *fcitx-configtool* is a GTK configuration tool.
+To install QT configuration tool for KDE, install *kcm-fcitx*.

    Put the following lines before *exec* of *~/.xinitrc*: